mvysny/karibu-testing/README.md

 The Unit Testing library for [Vaadin](https://vaadin.com/).

+When building apps with Vaadin Flow, your app manipulates Vaadin components server-side, while the browser is just a mere "reflection" of the server-side state (The "reflection" part - state transfer from server to client - is handled by Vaadin Flow).
+To test your app, you want your tests to focus on the server-side where your logic resides, while "cutting off" the "unimportant" browser part.

 Karibu-Testing gives you the ability to call `UI.getCurrent()` straight from your JUnit test methods, and receive a meaningful result in the process.
 You can call `UI.navigate()` to navigate around in your app;